GSA/notifications-api/docs/adrs/0003-implementing-invite-expirations.md

     changes.

-  - Make sure the API responses that provided `InvitedUser` objects/data included the new `expired` field and status.
+  - Make sure the API responses that provided `InvitedUser` objects/data included the new `expired` status.

-  - Update all tests related to `InvitedUsers` to account for the new behavior.
+  - Update all tests related to `InvitedUsers` to account for the new behavior;
+    this may require making a new test or two to check explicitly for the new `expired` status.

   The pros in making this change: